wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    <pre><strong>consul leave</strong></pre>

-   QUESTION: Need to specify the node like in start?
+   QUESTION: No need to specify the node (like in start) because Gossip is supposed to propagate updated membership state across the cluster.
+That's "Discovery" at work.

+   CAUTION: Leaving a server affects the Raft peer-set, which results in auto-reconfiguration of the cluster to have fewer servers.

    The command notifies other members that the agent left the datacenter.
 When an agent leaves, its local services running on the same node and their checks are removed from the catalog and Consul doesn't try to contact with that node again.

    Log entries in a sample response (without date/time stamps):
    <pre>[INFO]  agent.server: server starting leave
 [INFO]  agent.server.serf.wan: serf: EventMemberLeave: wilsonmar-N2NYQJN46F.dc1 127.0.0.1
 [INFO]  agent.server: Handled event for server in area: event=member-leave server=wilsonmar-N2NYQJN46F.dc1 area=wan